tensorlayer/TensorLayer/docs/user/tutorial.rst

 Seq2seq
 ---------

+Sequence to sequence model is commonly be used to translate a language to another.
+Actually it can do many thing you can't imagine, we can translate a long sentence into short and simple sentence, for example, translation going from Shakespeare to modern English.
+With CNN, we can also translate a video into a sentence, i.e. video captioning.

+If you just want to use Seq2seq, the only think you need to consider is the data format including how to split the words, how to tokenize the words etc.
+In this tutorial, we described a lot about data formating.

 Basics
 ^^^^^^

-Sequence to sequence is a type of "Many to many" but different with Synced sequence input and output in PTB tutorial.
+Sequence to sequence model is a type of "Many to many" but different with Synced sequence input and output in PTB tutorial.
 Seq2seq generates sequence output after feeding all sequence inputs.
 The following two methods can improve the
 accuracy: